Integrating Arbitrum Orbit Chain

 Last updated

-Espresso is developing an integration with the Arbitrum Nitro tech stack that allows Arbitrum Orbit chains to easily integrate with Espresso.
+Espresso has developed an integration with the Arbitrum Nitro tech stack that allows Arbitrum Orbit chains to easily integrate with Espresso.
 The first version of this integration enables Espresso confirmations for Orbit chains.
-The integration will later be updated with functionality to enable new forms of sequencing (i.e., decentralized/shared sequencing) and support for Espresso DA.
+The integration will later be updated with functionality to enable enhanced cross-chain interoperability, new forms of sequencing (i.e., decentralized/shared sequencing), and support for Espresso DA.

 The first production release of the Espresso-Arbitrum Nitro integration is planned for January 2025, at which point Arbitrum Orbit chains will simply be able to download a Docker image that allows them to deploy onto Espresso (or ask their RaaS provider to do so on their behalf).